puregame/CANInsight-processing/readme.md

 # How to Run
 See **run-docker-compose.md** for details on how to run the software in docker.

+NOTE: The web interface has NO SECURITY.
+Do not port-forward it to the internet without proper security measures.

 ## Run Locally
 Note: for simplicity, run in linux or WSL.